shino369/dynamic-mount-vue-experiment/README.md

 <br>

 ## Entry Point
-To use vue.js in the project, you must use ctp file to serve as an entry point for receiving props.
+To use vue.js in the project, you have to use ctp file to serve as an entry point for receiving props.
 Call this in your view file:

 ```php